WayScience/gc-assayworks-bucket/README.md

 |-----------------------------------------|

 1. Change directory into `./utilities`
-1. Rename `example_gsutil_sync.sh` to `gsutil_sync.sh`
 1. Ensure `service-account.json` key is found within `./utilities` directory (becomes available after infrastructure steps are taken with Terraform).
 1. Make changes to `gsutil rsync ...` line to specify the local data location and the target bucket.
-The target bucket name should be available within `terraform/variables.tf`.
 1. Run the `gsutil_sync.sh` script (for example: `sh ./gsutil_sync.sh`).

 ## 🧑‍💻 Development